 2 – Join a community for you

 Finding a network of individuals that share the same interests and experiences when it comes to autism is incredibly important for parents.
-Joining support groups centered around autism is helpful as it links you up to a network of parents who either have experience parenting their child with autism.
-This network allows you to share stories, tips, trials, and successes that will be a lifeline for you making invaluable relationships.
+Joining support groups centered around autism is helpful as it links you up to a network of parents who have experience parenting children with autism.
+These networks allow you to share stories, tips, trials, and successes that will be a lifeline for you making invaluable relationships.

 3 – Hire an advocate